mesosphere/dcos-docs-site/pages/1.13/release-notes/1.13.1/index.md

 - Fix an issue with scaling Marathon apps when using a persistent volume (COPS-4892, DCOS_OSS-5212, DCOS-54468).

-    In some cases, Marathon tasks that used the Docker containerizer and persistent volumes could not be scaled back up to one instance after the app was suspended by scaling the instance count to zero.
-Before this fix, the task could be restarted but would lose its persistent volume.
+    Tasks started in previous DC/OS versions using persistent volumes could not be restarted in DC/OS 1.13.0.
+This issue affected both restarting in response to a task failure, as well as scaling apps by restarting previously suspended tasks.

-    The fix in this release ensure that the Marathon app can be suspended then scaled back up to a running instance without losing the persistent volume.
+    The fix in this release ensures that any Marathon task using persistent volumes can be suspended or fail and be restarted reusing its persistent volumes.

 - Modify support for volume profiles so that Marathon apps only match disk resources with a profile if a profile is required (DCOS_OSS-5211).